What are the Types of Tourism Travel Agency can Offer

 Agritourism or agrotourism tourism normally occurs on farms.
 It gives travelers an opportunity to experience rural life, taste the local genuine food and get familiar with various farming tasks.
 This type of tourism is also referred to as farm stays in Italy.
 Some of the types of agritourism are direct market agritourism, experience and education agritourism, and event and recreation agritourism.

-4. Alternative Tourism
+4. Alternative Tourism or Sustainability

 5. Atomic Tourism